MPetta/dolphyNet_awsDocker/README.md

 # dolphyNet_awsDocker
-version deployed in docker instance on AWS
+version deployed in docker image on AWS